Joseph-Mutua/ts/README.md

 - A Tuple s an Array-like structure where each element represents some property of a record

 **Interfaces:** Creates a new type, describing the property names and values of an object.
-- General Strategy for reusaable code in TS
+- General Strategy for reusable code in TS
   - Create functions that accept arguments that are typed with interfaces
   - Objects/Classes can decide to 'implement' a given interface to work with a function

 ## Class Modifiers
-1. **Public:** This method canbe called anywhere, anytime
+1. **Public:** This method can be called anywhere, anytime
 2. **Private** This method can only be called by other methods in this class
 3. **Protected** This method can be called by other methods in this class, or by other methods in child classes.